antfu/talks/2025-10-09/src/slides.md

 <img src="/devtools/uno-inspector.png" w-250 />

 <!--
 My personal journey with building DevTools starts with UnoCSS.
-As UnoCSS generates CSS utilities on-demand based on the codebase.
-When working on that, one thing I found tricky is to know why one utility was included and why the other is not.
-So I built this inspector to show how each file is scanned and how they are contributed to the utilities list, etc. This kind of transparency helped us to build the engine more efficient with better accuracy.
+Since UnoCSS generates CSS utilities on-demand based on the codebase, when working on it, one thing I found tricky was knowing why one utility was included and why another wasn't.
+So I built this inspector to show how each file is scanned and how they contribute to the utilities list, etc. This kind of transparency helped us build the engine more efficiently with better accuracy.
 -->

 ---